takamilinagaki/takamilinagaki/README.md

 <h1>Hello World!
 I am Takami🌙</h1>

 Hello!
 I am Takami.
 I studied Digital Design and Development at the British Columbia Institute of Technology.
-I enjoy creating projects, from designing to implementing, and sharing them with the world through social media marketing.
+I enjoy creating projects, from designing to implementing, and sharing them with the world through social media.
 I am working towards expanding my knowledge to become a full-stack developer!

 <br />